lusaxweb/vuesax/docs/components/dialog.md

    parameters: null
    description: Function that executes the user cancel the dialog.
    default: null
+ - name: vs-close
+   type: function
+   parameters: null
+   description: function that is executed when the dialog as closed.
+   default: null
  - name: vs-is-valid
    type: Boolean
    parameters: null